rosswhitehouse/rosswhitehouse.com/src/markdown/posts/nth-child.md

 ---
 slug: "nth-child"
-date: "2019/12/13"
+date: "2019-12-13"
-title: "The Power of Nth Child and All-CSS Dynamic Widths"
+title: "👪 The Power of Nth Child and All-CSS Dynamic Widths"
 type: "post"
 excerpt: "Here's an awesome use for CSS nth-child rules that I learned recently."
 ---

 Here's an awesome use for CSS nth-child rules that I learned recently.

 Here goes: